Broken Hearted Savior

 "Broken Hearted Savior" is the most successful song by American rock band Big Head Todd & the Monsters.
 It was released as the second single from their major label debut album Sister Sweetly in 1993, reaching number nine on the Billboard Album Rock Tracks chart.
 A black and white music video was made featuring the band playing the song in a basement.

-"Broken Hearted Savior" was featured on the soundtrack to the 2006 motion picture Southland Tales.
+"Broken Hearted Savior" was featured on the soundtrack to the 2006 film Southland Tales.